 - 5-6 fresh basil leaves

-Pour the fish stock into the risotto little by little and keep stirring continuously.
+Spoon the fish stock into the risotto little by little and stir often.

 Add the king prawns and mixed seafood to the mix and cook for about five minutes.

 Add a knob of butter when all the liquid has gone.
 Stir the butter through the dish.